 There are several different types of fasting methods.
-Some of the different types of fasting one can practice include:
+Some of the different kinds of fasting one can practice include:

 For some individuals who can’t imagine skipping breakfast every day, there are other options.
 The 5:2 diet involves five days of normal eating with the other two days being in a severe caloric deficit (only consuming 500-600 calories in a day).

-This fasting options allows for one to practice their normal eating habits for the majority of the week, while choosing two days to practice discipline and caloric restriction in order to replicate particular fasting benefits.
+This fasting option allows for one to practice their normal eating habits for the majority of the week.
+Two days of caloric restriction are used to replicate particular fasting benefits.